Layr-Labs/eigensdk-rs/crates/task-spammer/README.md

 ## What is a Task Spammer

-A Task Spammer is a testing utility designed to generate and submit tasks at configurable intervals.
-It serves as a simulation tool that allows developers to test how operators, aggregators, and challengers respond to a continuous stream of events.
+A Task Spammer is a testing utility designed to generate tasks at configurable intervals.
+It serves as a simulation tool that allows developers to test how operators, aggregators, and challengers respond to a continuous stream of new tasks.

 ## How the Logic Works